Automage/MageBase/README.md

 # MageBase
 www.mage-base.com

-Testing the waters of the Flask microframework.
+Testing the waters of the Flask microframework, using Gunicorn as the application server.

 Current features: